 A study of the works of Thai historians shows that the Democracy Monument, in the centre of Bangkok, is also part of the continuing Monument War.
 The Democracy Monument was in fact built by the military dictator Pibun in the 1930s as an anti-royalist monument.
 Pibun was a nationalist republican who favoured dictatorship over democracy.
 The monument was built in the middle of the “King’s Avenue”, a bit like giving the “middle finger” to the monarchy.
 It is worth visiting this monument to look at the modernist imagery which does not contain a single reference to the monarchy.

 The Democracy Monument in Bangkok is interesting because it shows that through popular struggle the meaning of monuments can change.
 Ever since the days of the royalist dictator Sarit, who overthrew Pibun, Thai citizens have seen this monument as a symbol of democracy.
-No dictatorship has ever dared to demolish it because of the strength of the democratic ideology among Thai people.
-In fact all these dictatorships, including the present Prayut junta, have all had to claim that they are “democratic”.
-None have dared to openly celebrate dictatorship over democracy.
+So far no dictatorship has ever dared to demolish it because of the strength of the democratic ideology among Thai people.

 When Sarit came to power, he promoted King Pumipon in order to give himself more legitimacy and power.
 He never had any intention of giving Pumipon any power and Pumipon was never powerful.
 We need to remember that “political power” is concrete.
 It determines social and economic policies and international relations.
 Neither Pumipon nor his idiot son have or have ever had this kind of power.

-The 1932 revolution plaque was and still remains an anti-monarchy symbol, like the monument at Lak-Si, north of Bangkok, which commemorates the military victory against the royalist rebellion just after the revolution.
-At one time Sarit ordered the removal of the 1932 plaque, but it was returned to its original setting after his death.
-However, the conservatives have also tried to cover up and dismiss the history of the 1932 revolution.
+Conservatives have constantly tried to cover up and dismiss the history of the 1932 revolution.
 That is why most Thais probably have never heard of the 1932 plaque or the Lak-Si monument.
 That is also why the conservatives built the moment of the deposed king Rama 7 in front of the present parliament after the 6th October bloodbath in 1976.
 It is like building a monument to King George in front of the US Congress!